mug-n-ai/AstrOmakase/README.md

 ### Installation

-AstrOmakub simplifies the setup process, allowing you to focus on your research and development tasks without the hassle of configuring each tool manually.
+AstrOmakase simplifies the setup process, allowing you to focus on your research and development tasks without the hassle of configuring each tool manually.

-**Note:** AstrOmakub can be installed with or without Omakub.
+**Note:** AstrOmakase can be installed with or without Omakub.
 However, for the best experience, it is recommended to install Omakub first.

 #### Step 1 (optional): Install Omakub